shyamal-anadkat/offlinerl/README.md

 Here is a link to my blog post on Reinforcement Learning to get you started:
 [RL Primer](https://shyamalanadkat.medium.com/reinforcement-learning-a-primer-29116d487e42)

-**Also, if you're an AIPI530 student, and if this repo helps I don't mind some beer money/bitcoin LOL**
+**Also, if you're an AIPI530 student, and if this repo helps I don't mind some beer money/bitcoin LOL.
+JK!**

 ## _TLDR_ - Example Usage